Skudalen/EMG_Biometric_Identification/README.md

 * Community libs: Python_speech_features, Pywt

 #### Challanges in the module
-* The CSV handlig is for the moment hard-coded to fit the current project due to a very specific file structure and respective naming convention.
+* The CSV handlig requires a specific file structure.
+Se "How to use it"
 * Preprocessing is still limited in Signal_prep.py
-* Neural_Network_Analysis.py lacks a more general way to access multiple types of networks

 #### Credits for insporational code
 * Kapre: Keunwoochoi
 * Audio-Classification: seth814
 * DeepLearningForAudioWithPyhton: musikalkemist